umarhassan-mitodl/21h.382-fall-2016/content/pages/syllabus.md

 Writing Help
 ------------

-The [Writing and Communication Center at MIT](http://cmsw.mit.edu/writing-and-communication-center/) (WCC) offers MIT students free one-on-one professional advice from communication experts (MIT lecturers who have advanced degrees and who are all are published writers).
+The {{% resource_link "dd347f67-c691-482c-a983-410abf3f7310" "Writing and Communication Center at MIT" %}} (WCC) offers MIT students free one-on-one professional advice from communication experts (MIT lecturers who have advanced degrees and who are all are published writers).
 The WCC helps you strategize about all types of academic writing as well as about all aspects of oral presentations.
 The WCC also helps with all English as Second Language issues, from writing and grammar to pronunciation and conversation practice.